edgio-docs/edgio-docs/guides/spartacus.md

 #### 2. Add Spartacus with SSR

-To deploy your Spartacus application on the Moovweb XDN it needs to support server-side rendering (SSR).
+To deploy your Spartacus application on {{ PRODUCT_NAME }} it needs to support server-side rendering (SSR).
 To add SSR support, run:

 ```bash
 ng add @spartacus/schematics --ssr